The Martial Compendium 5E

 Reaping Wind

-• As you enter this Stance, or by using your Bonus Action, you may end your turn to ready an Attack to strike at a creature who enters your reach.
+• As you apply this Fighting Style, or by using your Bonus Action, you may end your turn to ready an Attack to strike at a creature who enters your melee reach.
 If you do, your weapons is treated as having the Reach property until the start of your next turn.

 Resolute Form